 - Each gate must be judged by two judges using video feeds from cameras placed at the required angle and height to the gates at each end.
 These camera feeds will be recorded and displayed on a monitor and taped.
 Each Judge will independently call the entrance gate by observing the monitor.
 In this case, only the tower judges determine the gate call.
 If one or both judges did not observe the entrance gate, then the judge will replay the video to make the call.
 If both Judges disagree the Chief Judge or an appointed Judge will cast the deciding vote.
 A gate can be reviewed, as described above, for a maximum of 2 times, then the call has to be made.
-The exit gate will be viewed directly but the video may be used by one or both judges to resolve any questions. - The skier buoy count will be made by the boat judge and two judges, one on each side of the lake in a symmetrical placement and within 44 degrees (or buoy 2) to the centre of the course.
+The exit gate will be viewed directly but the video may be used by one or both judges to resolve any questions.
+In an 8 buoys slalom course the exit gate will be viewed directly but the boat video may be used by one or both judges to resolve any questions. - The skier buoy count will be made by the boat judge and two judges, one on each side of the lake in a symmetrical placement and within 44 degrees (or buoy 2) to the centre of the course.
 Unless boat video is used where the two shore judges may be on the same side in a central location between buoy 3 and 4 with the same height requirements.